Kannav02/DialectMorph/CONTRIBUTING.md

 bun run format:check # Verify all files are properly formatted
 ```

-To lint and check the code use the following commands
+To lint and check the code use the following commands:

 ```sh
 bun run lint
 ```

 The project uses: